-How to choose paint colors: a complete guide for Toronto homeowners
+How to choose paint colours: a complete guide for Toronto homeowners

 I've been painting Toronto homes for 20 years.
 The question I hear most?
 Some version of "what colour should I paint this room?"